rkohub/offstein-dataviz-project-template-proposal/README.md

 ## Milestones

-From here I hope to create better visuals for the food icons Clean up the data, to show more foods
+- [x] From here I hope to create better visuals for the food icons
+- [x] Clean up the data, to show more foods

-And also create different ways to display the food similarities
+- [ ] And also create different ways to display the food similarities

-I also could incorproate color to cover another attribute
+- [ ] I also could incorproate color to cover another attribute

+- [ ] From here I want to polish and make the images more clear
+- [ ] And normalize some of the data based on the food sizes